SamuelDietz/postgres-helper/README.md

 As the generated types are overwritten after each migration, you should not edit them in the `outputPath` directory.

-### Manual generation

-If you want to generate the types independently of the migrations, you can run:
+To generate types independently of migrations, you can run:

 ```bash
 npx postgres-helper typegen